runtimeverification/avm-semantics/lib/include/kframework/avm/teal/teal-types.md

   syntax Bool ::= IsAddressValid(String) [function, hook(KAVM.check_address)]
 ```

-Finally, application addresses are constructed by hashing the application ID in a specail way.
+Application addresses are constructed by hashing the application ID in a specail way.
 See also [this section](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/apps/#issuing-transactions-from-an-application) of the Algorand documentation.

 ```k